cybozu-go/moco/docs/usage.md

 We provide a pre-built MySQL container image at [quay.io/cybozu/moco-mysql](http://quay.io/cybozu/moco-mysql).
 If you want to build and use your own image, read [`custom-mysqld.md`](custom-mysqld.md).

-### Configurations
+## Configurations

-The configuration values for `mysqld` is available on [pkg.go.dev](https://pkg.go.dev/github.com/cybozu-go/moco/pkg/mycnf#pkg-constants).
+The default and constant configuration values for `mysqld` are available on [pkg.go.dev](https://pkg.go.dev/github.com/cybozu-go/moco/pkg/mycnf#pkg-variables).
 The settings in `ConstMycnf` cannot be changed while the settings in `DefaultMycnf` can be overridden.

-To change some of the default values or to set a new option value, create a ConfigMap in the same namespace as MySQLCluster like this.
+You can change the default values or set undefined values by creating a ConfigMap in the same namespace as MySQLCluster, and setting `spec.mysqlConfigMapName` in MySQLCluster to the name of the ConfigMap as follows:

 ```yaml
 apiVersion: v1